Approximate distributions

 NormalisingFlow uses affine coupling blocks (see AffineCouplingBlock), with activation normalisation (Kingma and Dhariwal, 2018) and permutations used between each block.
 The base distribution is taken to be a standard multivariate Gaussian distribution.

-When using a NormalisingFlow as the approximate distribution of a PosteriorEstimator, the neural network of the PosteriorEstimator should be a mapping from the sample space to $\mathbb{R}^{d^*}$, where $d^*$ is an appropriate number of summary statistics for the given parameter vector (e.g., $d^* = d$).
+When using a NormalisingFlow as the approximate distribution of a PosteriorEstimator, the neural network should be a mapping from the sample space to $\mathbb{R}^{d^*}$, where $d^*$ is an appropriate number of summary statistics for the given parameter vector (e.g., $d^* = d$).
 The summary statistics are then mapped to the parameters of the affine coupling blocks using conventional multilayer perceptrons (see AffineCouplingBlock).

 Keyword arguments